kszczyrbak/django-cars-api/README.md

 In this directory, create a `docker.env` file, copying the environment variables from the `.env.template` file and filling them according to the instructions in the comments.

+**Make sure to put every variable and its value in a separate line!**

 Make sure Docker backend is running, then:
 ```
 docker-compose build